MaybeJod/asciium/README.md

 ## GDPR

 > [!NOTE]
-> By using ASCIIUM, users **agree** that their generated ASCII **art** with a **creation** and an **updated** date will be stored in the application's database.
+> By using ASCIIUM, users **agree** that their generated **ASCII** **art** with a **creation** and an **updated** date will be stored in the application's database.
 This storage is necessary to provide the core functionality of saving and displaying user creations.
+No personal information is saved, IF you do not take a identifiable ASCII selfie : )

 ## Security

+Checked OWASP top 10 list of web application security risks.

 ### Vulnerabilities Addressed

-1. Title
-   Text here

-2. Title
-   Text here
+#### 1. A03:2021 – Injection

+ASCIIUM was vulnerable to NoSQL injection, where malicious code could be injected into database queries through user-supplied input.

+To mitigate this, two primary defenses have been implemented.
+First, the express-mongo-sanitize middleware is used to sanitize all user input, removing any potentially malicious operators before they reach the database.
+Second, the express-validator library is employed to validate and sanitize user input, ensuring that it conforms to the expected data type and format, and escaping potentially harmful characters.
+These measures significantly reduce the risk of successful NoSQL injection attacks.

+##### 1.1 Mitigation

+###### 1.1.1 express-mongo-sanitize

+Input sanitization, the middleware automatically sanitizes all user-supplied input (found in request bodies, query strings, and parameters) by removing or escaping any MongoDB operator symbols (e.g., $where, $gt, $lt) that could be used by an attacker to manipulate the intended database query.
+This effectively neutralizes any attempts to inject malicious code through these operators.

+###### 1.1.2 express-validator

+Input validation specifically within ascii controller logic (in the createAscii and updateAscii functions), we define validation rules for each input field (title and content).
+The rules ensure that the input conforms to the expected data type, format, and length. express-validator's escape() function is used to sanitize input by converting potentially harmful characters (e.g., <, >, &, ', ") into their HTML entity equivalents.
+This prevents these characters from being interpreted as code by the database or the application.

+#### 2. A07:2021 – Identification and Authentication Failures

+The lack of authentication means that the application essentially operates without any concept of user identity.
+There are no login mechanisms, no user accounts, and no verification processes in place.
+This is not ideal.
+And means any visitor, can perform all core data manipulation operations, such as:

+    - Create new ASCII art entries, potentially flooding the database with spam or inappropriate content.

+    - Read any existing ASCII art, including those created by other users.

+    - Update any ASCII art title, allowing alteration of other users' title creations.

+    - Delete any ASCII art entry, potentially leading to the loss of valuable user-generated content.

-#### Mitigation
+##### 2.1 Mitigation

-- Text here
-- text here
-- text here
+A key mitigation is implementing auth.
+This would verify user identities, controlling access and actions based on roles.

 ## How to Run